 While this sounds great on paper, we know it isn’t easy to put these building blocks in place without strategic marketing leadership.
-This challenge is what led us to start Authentic Brand and establish our Authentic Growth Methodology™.
+This challenge is what led us to start Authentic and establish our Authentic Growth Methodology™.

 Our methodology is a framework that ensures that our clients answer the most critical questions within their businesses, helping them find their greatest growth opportunities.
 We help growing businesses focus on the right questions, so they’re not distracted by shiny object marketing, which often tempts companies to churn out more marketing activities with little to no return.
-Instead, Authentic Brand empowers clients to point all marketing activity toward purposeful, healthy, and sustained growth.
+Instead, Authentic empowers clients to point all marketing activity toward purposeful, healthy, and sustained growth.

-Would you like to discuss how Authentic Brand can help you build this growth in your business?
+Would you like to discuss how Authentic can help you build this growth in your business?
 Let’s connect to discuss.

 - Authentic and friends join together to support the mission of Every Meal - December 4, 2023